 It should be no surprise, then, that graduates of Montessori schools have gone on to great things.
 Many have become world leaders in the arts, culture, business, technology, media, and other sectors.
 These graduates include:

 What’s more, Montessori education has become more popular over the years.
 Since the middle of the 20th century, the number of schools has steadily increased worldwide.
-A rough estimate is that there are 20, 000 schools in the world, 4,500 in the United States, and 500 in Canada.
+For example, Our Kids now profiles the growing number of schools in Poland (szkoly Montessori, as well as przedszkola Montessori) in our look at Montessori schools in Poland.
+A rough estimate is that there are 20,000 schools in the world, 4,500 in the United States, and 500 in Canada.
 While some of these schools are Montessori in name only, the vast majority are firmly committed to the Montessori philosophy and implementing it in the classroom.

 Average class size